-2020 US\$ 2019 US\$ Advances to immediate holding company 800,000 79,554
+2021 2020 US\$ US\$ Interest income from immediate holding company 182,058 - Repayment from immediate holding company 879,554 - Advances to immediate holding company 19,270,000 800,000

-12. Capital management
+15. Capital management

 Capital comprises of share capital and reserves stated on the statement of financial position.
 The company's objective when managing capital is to safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders.
 The company manages capital by regularly monitoring its current and expected liquidity requirements as well as using debt/equity ratio analysis.